fanlix/git-svn-ext/README.txt

-    check-unpushed : Check if local git-svn checkout has unpushed commits check          : run 'git status' and 'check-unpushed' for all externals for-all        : run a command against all externals (ie: git svn-ext for-all git grep 'whatever')
+    check-unpushed : Check if local git-svn checkout has unpushed commits check          : run 'git status' and 'check-unpushed' for all externals for-all        : run a command against all externals (ie: git svn-ext for-all -c 'git grep "whatever"')

-  Notes:
-    externals may be ignored if listed in .git_external_excludes
+  Note: externals may be ignored if listed in .git_external_excludes

 Authors
 =======